 Did you know that 40% of the people who live in our neighborhood are Latino?
 To celebrate Hispanic Heritage Month (September 15-October 15), we are hosting a Community Fiesta at Carpenter's Square on September 29.
 We love our neighbors and we want to celebrate, support, and serve them.
-Beginning at 8 am a variety of vendors, entertainment, and activities will be happening in the front of Carpenter’s Square.
-Entertainment begins at 11:00 am while vendors will open at 8:00 am.
+Beginning at 8:00 am a variety of vendors, entertainment, and activities will be happening in the front of Carpenter’s Square.
+Entertainment and activities begins at 10:00 am while vendors will open at 8:00 am.
 The festivities continue until 3:00 pm.

 As Nashville’s diversity continues to grow, so does the diversity of our community.
 We are blessed to know people from many countries, cultures, ethnicities, and socio-economic backgrounds.
 As evidenced in our local schools, the Latino community is especially on the rise.
 It is estimated by 2040 that 60% of our community will be Latino.
 Along with this increase comes many needs and opportunities to serve.
 So what are we doing at Carpenter’s Square to serve our Latino community?